rithwiktom/mpich/doc/mpich/tuning_parameters.md

 + -------------------------------- + ---------------- + ------------------------ + ------- +
 ```

-The new PVARs to track the amount of data sent using the striping optimization (when messages are sufficiently large) are shown in Table VI.
+The new PVARs to track the amount of data sent using the striping optimization (when messages are sufficiently large) are shown in Table VII.
 Notice that with striping, an initial handshake and small data transfer is sent via fi_send whereas most of the data transfer takes place through fi_read call.
-Hence, the sum of the two PVARS in Table VI represent the total amount of data transferred through striping.
+Hence, the sum of the two PVARS in Table VII represent the total amount of data transferred through striping.

-**Table VI: PVARS to track amount of data sent through striping**
+**Table VII: PVARS to track amount of data sent through striping**

 ```
 + ================================ + ================ + ================= + ==== + ======= +